 When the car depreciates, its cash value is yours to use as you like.

-When you buy a car rather than leasing it, the car is yours to customise as you like.
+When you buy a car rather than leasing it, the car is yours to customize as you like.

 At the end of a car loan term, you have no further payment to worry about.
 This is because you have built equity to help pay for your next car without stress.